kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 - :guilabel:`Global Deduction`: A lump-sum deduction from the entire payslip.
 - :guilabel:`Global Reimbursement`: A lump-sum reimbursement to the entire payslip.
 - :guilabel:`Referral Fee`: The additional bonus offered for any form of business-related referral.
-- :guilabel:`Moving Daily Wage`: To override the :abbr:`ADW (Average Daily Wage)` for the period.
+- :guilabel:`Moving Daily Wage`: To override the :abbr:`ADW (Average Daily Wage)` value used for leaves computation.
-- :guilabel:`Skip Rent Allowance`: To override the rent allowance (using negative amount).
+- :guilabel:`Skip Rent Allowance`: If set, the rental allowance is excluded from the current payslip.
-- :guilabel:`Custom Average Monthly Salary`: Used for computing end-of-year payments.
+- :guilabel:`Custom Average Monthly Salary`: To override the average monthly salary used for end-of-year payment.

-Once you are satisfied with the Payslips, click :guilabel:`Create Draft entry` to generate a draft journal entry found in the :guilabel:`Other Info` tab of the payslip.
+Once the payslips are ready, click :guilabel:`Create Draft entry` to generate a draft journal entry found in the :guilabel:`Other Info` tab of the payslip.

 Paying employees
 ----------------